The park is open 7 a.m.-sunset. The campground is open daily May-September and on weekends and holidays October-April.

 Accessible individual & group camping areas

 Spring Lake offers individual and group camping.
-The campground is open daily from May 1st through September 30th.
-From October 1st through April 30th, the campground is open on weekends and holidays.
-The group campground is open year round by reservation.
+The campground is open daily from May through September and on weekends and holidays from October through April.
+The group campground is open year-round by reservation.

 Camping amenities include potable water, restrooms with electrical outlets, flush toilets and showers, and dump station.
-Please note: there are no RV hook-ups.
+There are no RV hook-ups.